Aparnaraha/Food-Nav-Dashboard/README.md

-# Basic Responsive Website
+# Static Restaurant Dashboard
- Its a basic dynamic project based on HTML and CSS
+ Its a basic Static project based on HTML and CSS